IcYy17/Solyn-Website2/README.md

 ## 📄 License

-This project is for Solyn - a motivational quotes application.
+This project is for Sevii - a motivational quotes application.
 All rights reserved.

 ## 🤝 Contributing

-This is a showcase project for Solyn.
+This is a showcase project for Sevii.
 For inquiries about the app or collaboration opportunities, please reach out through the contact form on the website.

 ---

 **Built with ❤️ for those seeking daily clarity and motivation**

-*© 2025 Solyn.
+*© 2025 Sevii.
 All rights reserved.*